 \section{Data}

-The Parkes Pulsar Timing Array dataset~\citep{ZicReardon2023} is based on monitoring of $N_\text{psr}=32$ millisecond radio pulsars.
-The total observing span of PPTA DR3 is $T_\text{obs}=18$~years.
-The first observations took place on February 6, 2004, and the last observations took place on March 8, 2022.
-The observations were conducted using the 64-m Parkes `Murriyang' radio telescope in Australia, and observations were taken for each pulsar approximately every three weeks.
-The most recent $3$ years of observations in DR3 are carried out using the ultra-wide bandwidth, low-frequency receiver~\citep[UWL,][]{HobbsManchester2020}.
+The PPTA DR3 dataset~\citep{ZicReardon2023} is based on monitoring of $N_\text{psr}=32$ millisecond radio pulsars.
+The total observing span of PPTA DR3 is $T_\text{obs}=18$~yr.
+The first observations took place on 2004 February 6, and the last observations took place on 2022 March 8.
+The observations were conducted using the 64 m Parkes `Murriyang' radio telescope in Australia, and observations were taken for each pulsar approximately every 3 weeks.
+The most recent 3 yr of observations in DR3 are carried out using the ultra-wide bandwidth, low-frequency receiver~\citep[UWL;][]{HobbsManchester2020}.
 In this work, only the data from 31 pulsars are used.
 PSR~J1741+1351 is excluded from the analysis due to the fact that it was only added to the PPTA observations after the commissioning of the UWL and was only observed with low priority.
 With only 16 observations, this pulsar is not sensitive to any CGW signal and will therefore not contribute to the results.

 As with any PTA data, PPTA~DR3 is a set of pulse arrival time observations, including observation details such as radio frequency and backend-receiver information, as well as the pulsar ephemeris, known as the timing model.
-A timing model predicts pulse arrival times based on the pulsar-specific spin, astrometry, properties of the interstellar plasma along the line of sight, and the binary parameters of the pulsar when applicable.
-We use the \texttt{DE440} ephemeris~\citep{ParkFolkner2021} to obtain pulse arrival times in an inertial frame centered at the Solar System Barycenter (SSB).
+A timing model predicts pulse arrival times based on the pulsar's specific spin, astrometry, properties of the interstellar plasma along the line of sight, and the binary parameters of the pulsar when applicable.
+We use the \texttt{DE440} ephemeris~\citep{ParkFolkner2021} to obtain pulse arrival times in an inertial frame centered at the solar system barycenter (SSB).

 Additionally, we follow~\citet{IguchiOkuda2010} by employing the same millimeter-wavelength flux variation data for 3C~66B.
 There are two components of this data.
-The first component of the data is collected at $93.7$~GHz using the Nobeyama Millimeter Array (NoMA) of the National Astronomical Observatory of Japan (NAOJ).
-The second component of the data is collected at $86.2$~GHz using the Plateau de Bure Interferometer (PdBI) of the Institut de Radioastronomie Millim\'etrique (IRAM).
+The first component of the data is collected at $93.7$~GHz using the Nobeyama Millimeter Array of the National Astronomical Observatory of Japan.
+The second component of the data is collected at $86.2$~GHz using the Plateau de Bure Interferometer of the Institut de Radioastronomie Millim\'etrique.